 - (a) An employee who qualifies for maternity leave pursuant to Article 35.01, shall be paid a maternity leave allowance in accordance with the Supplemental Employment Benefit (SEB) Plan.
-In order to receive this allowance, the employee must provide to the Employer, proof that she has applied for and is eligible to receive employment insurance benefits pursuant to the Employment Insurance Act.
-An employee disentitled or disqualified from receiving employment insurance benefits is not eligible for maternity leave allowance. - (b) Pursuant to the Supplemental Benefit (SEB) Plan, the maternity leave allowance will consist of: - (1) Two (2) weeks at eighty-five (85) percent of the employee's basic pay; - (2) Fifteen (15) additional weekly payments equivalent to the difference between the employment insurance gross benefits and any other earnings received by the employee and eighty-five (85) percent of the employee's basic pay.
+In order to receive this allowance, the employee must provide to the Employer, proof that they have applied for and are eligible to receive employment insurance benefits pursuant to the Employment Insurance Act.
+An employee disentitled or disqualified from receiving employment insurance benefits is not eligible for maternity leave allowance. - (b) Pursuant to the Supplemental Benefit (SEB) Plan, the maternity leave allowance will consist of: - (1) One (1) week at eighty-five (85) percent of the employee's basic pay; - (2) Sixteen (16) additional weekly payments equivalent to the difference between the employment insurance gross benefits and any other earnings received by the employee and eighty-five (85) percent of the employee's basic pay.